prajivinn/prajivinn.github.io/_posts/2024-01-01-Optimizing-Loan-Approval-Process.md

 * F1 Score: The F1 score is the harmonic mean of precision and recall and provides a balanced view of a model's performance.
 With an F1 score of around 0.974, it indicates that the model is achieving a balanced trade-off between precision and recall.

+**These are all higher than what we saw when applying Logistic Regression, and marginally higher than what we got from our Decision Tree.
+If we are after out and out accuracy then this would be the best model to choose.
+If we were happier with a simpler, easier explain model, but that had almost the same performance - then we may choose the Decision Tree instead!**.

 <br>

 ### Feature Importance